sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 * install Ruby 2.0.0
 * create a gemspec rail4013
 * install Rails 4.0.13
+* create the application directory
-* copy the staging virtual host to a beta virtual host and adjust the Ruby version
+* copy the staging virtual host to a beta virtual host and adjust it
 * return to the development machine *saltspring*
 * create a beta environment
 * deploy the application